 A complied list of Frequently Asked Questions has been developed to help answer any questions in relation to the new Educational Adjustments disability funding model.

-The new model is aligned to the Nationally Consistent Collection of Data (NCCD) levels of educational adjustment:
+The model links with the Nationally Consistent Collection of Data (NCCD) levels of educational adjustment.
+The NCCD levels are:

 - Quality Differentiated Teaching Practice.

-A student is included in the NCCD when all of the following apply:
+A student can be included in the Educational Adjustment model when all of the following apply:

 - The student meets the definition of a person with disability as defined under the Disability Discrimination Act 1992.